 Notifications of Impacting Activity (NIA) for works that may cause some temporary impact on services or operations of adjoining properties will be issued and information available on the Rosenthal Project website/hot line.

 ADCO have developed a Construction, Pedestrian and Traffic Management Plan to control and monitor the change in traffic produced by the project.

 Accredited traffic control teams will efficiently manage and direct construction traffic to their permitted routes.
 The roadways encasing the project will remain accessible, with minimal disruptions to neighbouring properties and road users.
 Construction vehicle activity, including the loading/unloading of trucks and all materials handling to be provided within the construction site boundaries or within the proposed works zones (if required) at all times.

 Council is exploring further traffic modifications to alleviate disruptions and major influences to the traffic flow.

-Birdwood and Rosenthal Lane, is set to become a shared zone for the full length of the laneway to provide improved pedestrian access.
+Birdwood and Rosenthal Lane, is a shared zone for the full length of the laneway providing improved pedestrian access.
 During construction the alternatives for the main pedestrian routes will be clearly signposted and once the project is complete there will be improved pathways and connectivity through a pedestrian footbridge over Rosenthal Avenue.

 Yes.
 The existing trees have been removed to facilitate the construction.
 The final park will include more trees than are currently on-site.